mayeulk/RetailScientifics/README.md

 ## Deploying Remote Server

-These instructions apply to linx-based servers - in particular, distributions such as Ubuntu or Debian.
+These instructions apply to linux-based servers - in particular, distributions such as Ubuntu or Debian.
 Instructions for other operating systems will differ slightly, but essentially just involve setting up a web server for the frontend and R for the backend on the remote server.
 Ensure you have root or sudo access on your server.

 ### Running the R Model